AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 bun add -d drizzle-kit # Helpful for migrations
 ```

 You can then [create a schema with Drizzle](https://orm.drizzle.team/docs/sql-schema-declaration).
-For this example let's just create a simple TODO app:
+For this example let's just create a simple TODO table:

 ```typescript
 /// src/app/db/schema.ts